pote/philote/README.md

 ### Configuration options

-There are three configuration options for Philote, all of which have sensible defaults and can be set by setting their respective environment variable.
+There are three configuration options for Philote, all of which have sensible defaults and can be changed by setting their respective environment variable.

 | Environment Variable    | Default                   | Description                                                                                                        |
 |:-----------------------:|:-------------------------:|:-------------------------------------------------------------------------------------------------------------------|